Introduction

 With the Fourier series and the

-analysis can appear, from a computer science perspective, essentially complete.
-Orthogonal decomposition,
+Fourier analysis can appear, from a computer science perspective, essentially complete.

-of physics and applied mathematics — the heat equation belonged to thermodynamics, the wave equation
+province of physics and applied mathematics.
+The heat equation belonged to thermodynamics, the

-generative model — the mechanism underlying contemporary image and video synthesis — is
+model, the mechanism underlying modern image and video synthesis, is in continuous

-in continuous time a stochastic diffusion whose density evolution is governed by the heat equation
+time a stochastic diffusion.
+Its density evolution is governed by the Fokker-Planck equation, a

 The heat equation